-Cargojet also owns one Beech 1900 aircraft that is available for lease or sale.
-The maximum payload of the Beech 1900 aircraft is 4,500 lbs, its range is approximately 1,000 miles and the aircraft is 26 years old.
+Cargojet also owns one Beech 1900 aircraft that is leased to third party.
+The maximum payload of the Beech 1900 aircraft is 4,500 lbs, its range is approximately 1,000 miles and the aircraft is 27 years old.
 Cargojet also owns one Saab 340 that is under a finance lease to a third party.